-The FDA requires that all anti-perspirants decrease the average person’s sweat by 20%.
+The FDA requires that all antiperspirants decrease the average person’s sweat by 20%.
 Manufacturers then use anywhere between 10-25% of aluminum in their products.
-That’s not great news at all!
+That is not great news at all!
 Why?
-Because aluminum mimics estrogen in the body, which imbalances your hormones; it has been linked to breast cancer and Alzheimer’s disease.
-When you swipe that stick in your underarms, you’re injecting aluminum ions (among other chemicals) right into your lymph nodes.
-Lymph nodes are glands that play a huge role in your immune system.
+Aluminum mimics estrogen in the body, which imbalances your hormones; it has been linked to breast cancer and Alzheimer’s disease.
+It also clogs the lymph nodes which play a huge role in immune system.

 Toxins are everywhere.
-We’re ingesting them without even knowing it and we may not be able to control it.
-But there is something we can do about the ones we’re actively aware of.
-For instance: When you’re trying to eat healthier – you avoid junk food and processed food to the best of your abilities.
+We are ingesting them without even knowing it and we may not be able to control it.
+But there is something we can do about the ones we are actively aware of.
+For instance: When you are trying to eat healthier – you avoid junk food and processed food, to the best of your abilities.

 No one wants sweaty underarms or sweat patches on their clothes.
 But no wants poison, cancer or Alzheimer’s disease either.
 You have sweat glands for a reason.
-They’re there to be used, not to be clogged up with chemicals.
-How is your body supposed to detox naturally, and keep everything running smoothly on the inside, when you’re slathering chemicals right on what it uses as an outlet?
+They are there to be used, not to be clogged up with chemicals.

 According to the Environmental Working Group, most popular and conventional brands, contain a variety of chemicals and additives.
 It takes something so unnatural to block your body’s natural ability to sweat and detox.
 Below are a few of the chemicals found:

-Some evidence links aluminum to Estrogen dominance, cancer and Alzheimer’s Disease
+- Aluminum – Some evidences link aluminum to estrogen dominance, cancer and Alzheimer’s Disease.

-Phthalates are endocrine disruptors that can cause hormone imbalance and infertility.
-Endocrine disruptors are chemicals, that at certain doses, can interfere with your hormone system
+- Phthalates – Phthalates are endocrine disruptors that can cause hormone imbalance and infertility.
+Endocrine disruptors are chemicals, that at certain doses, can interfere with your hormone system.

-Propylene Glycol is also known as Antifreeze.
+- Propylene Glycol – Propylene Glycol is also known as Antifreeze.
 This is an additive found in many personal care products.
-It causes allergies and carries a risk of immuno-toxicity (dysfunction of the immune system)
+It causes allergies and carries a risk of immuno-toxicity (dysfunction of the immune system).

-A hormone disruptor.
-Parabens have been found in tissues biopsied from breast cancer.
+- Parabens – A hormone disruptor.
+They have been found in tissues biopsied from breast cancer.

-If we keep putting toxins into our system, on a daily basis for years, the outcome will be devastating.
+If we persistently put toxins into our system, on a daily basis for years, the outcome will be devastating.
 Toxins create abnormal cells that accumulate over the years and make people sick.
-Toss these chemical-infested things away for your own good.
+Tossing these chemical-infested things away is the best bet.

 What About Underarm Odor?

-There’s a difference between ‘stinking’ when you run or work out – that’s normal.
-But if you stink throughout the day from doing nothing more than your usual activities, then you need to evaluate the food you’re eating, because poor food choices will make you stink.
-Eat clean, drink lots of water, and give your body time to adjust, to return to its natural chemistry.
+There is a difference between ‘stinking’ when you run or work out (which is normal) and stinking through out the day inspite of usual activities.
+If latter is the case, then you need to evaluate the food you are eating, because poor food choices will make you stink.
+Eat clean, drink a lot of water, and give your body the time to adjust, to return to its natural chemistry.

 How Does Baking Soda Help?

-Avoid deodorants as much as possible.
-If you want to try something other than baking soda, below are a few links to some homemade and pre-made ones.
-Remember, it takes some time for your body to adjust to the new, natural methods and patience is the key.
+Remember, it takes some time for your body to adjust to the new, natural methods, and patience is the key.